 2. Review of Activities involving Potentially Hazardous Biological Agents

-- The IBC reviews and approves (if appropriate) the use of all potentially hazardous biological agents: recombinant or synthetic nucleic acid molecules, artificial gene transfer, biological agents (bacteria, viruses, protozoa, fungi, etc.) or biologically derived toxins.
+- The IBC reviews and approves (if appropriate) the use of all potentially hazardous biological agents in research and teaching activities.

 Use of potentially hazardous biological agents in human subjects